Setting Up The Contact Page

 Let’s look at using the Contact Page template first.
 Read on, and watch the video below for a visual overview of the template method.

 Avada includes a Contact Page template, with a built-in contact form and Google Map integration.
 We also have included integration with reCAPTCHA that gives users protection against spam, and from Avada 5.8 and up, we offer both V2 and V3 of reCAPTCHA.

 See below for a step by step process to set up your Content Page using this method.

 Step 1 – Create a new page, and give it any name you wish.

 Step 2 – In the Page Attributes box on the right hand side, set the Template option to Contact from the dropdown menu.
 See screenshot.

-Step 4 - Choose to use a sidebar or have no sidebar.
-Please refer to the Assigning Sidebars section of our documentation for instructions on how to use sidebars.
+Step 4 – Choose whether you wish to use a sidebar or not.
+Please refer to the Assigning Sidebars doc for instructions on how to use sidebars.

 Step 5 – Save the page.

 Step 6 – Navigate to Avada > Theme Options > Contact Form, and make sure to set the email address the form should be sent to on the Email Address field.

 Step 7 – To show your Google Maps on your Contact page, go to Avada > Theme Options > Google Map, and insert your Google Maps API Key on the Google Maps API Key field.
 To get your API Key, please read the instructions in our Setting Up Google Maps API Key documentation.